harshakhegde/harshakhegde.github.io/home/resume.md

 #### Key responsibilities

-- Building and managing a suite of microservices that enable Webex to interop with various service providers
+- Building and managing microservices that handles media anchoring in Cisco Webex
-- Build and own microservice that enables real-time transcription service for Cisco Webex.
+- Build and own microservice that enables real-time transcription service for Cisco Webex
 - Develop and deliver high-impact, forward-looking roadmaps for the teams
 - Sprint planning, prioritization of deliverables and stakeholder alignment
 - Fostering a culture of DevOps for sustained growth of the product